CCHI is restarting the online, at-home CoreCHI™ testing as of January 15, 2021.

 All personal items (see step 2 above) and electronics are removed.

 The door to the room is closed.
+Any other doors in the room (closet, bathroom) are closed.

 The room is well lit, including the corners (you will be showing to the proctor the ceiling and floor corners of the room).